ogr3/cag-labb-kafka/stock-service/README.md

-# Exercise "Stock Service"
+# Exercise "Stock Service - Prepping Producer"

-So first, I have prepared the producer, so you should first just go into the stock-producer/resources/application.yml and setup the IP addresses of the servers, and your own topic name, then fire it up to get the topics created.
+So first, I have prepared the producer, so you should first just go into the stock-producer/resources/application.yml and setup the IP addresses of the servers, and your own topic name, as usual.

+Then, you need to add the actual producing code, this topic should be keyed based on sku.

+Fire it up to get the topic created.

+# Exercise "Stock Service - Making a superfast service."

 Use links: